kirbydesign/designsystem/.github/CONTRIBUTING.md

 <!-- Which version should people use, and perhaps a recommendation on which tool people can use to manage versions. -->
 [Node](https://nodejs.org/en/) is the runtime used for development.

-We recommend using Node version `INSERT HIGHEST VERSION WE HAVE GOTTEN RUNNING WITHOUT ISSUES`.
-This is because we have experienced errors with other version due to **What was the problem exactly again?**.
+It is recommended to use version `12.20.2` for development, as we have experienced problems with **What was the problem exactly again?** for newer versions.

-If you have need other versions of Node installed then a version manager such as [NVM](https://github.com/nvm-sh/nvm) can be used.
+If you need to have multiple versions of node installed then a version manager such as [NVM](https://github.com/nvm-sh/nvm) can be used.

 ### Tslint
 <!-- People should make sure to have it enabled to avoid unnecessary comments during code review-->
 **Note:** Work is being done to migrate from TSLint to ESLint (see issue: [#1317](https://github.com/kirbydesign/designsystem/issues/1317)).

 TSLint is used for linting which helps keep up the quality of the submitted code for Kirby.

-Scripts for running TSLint can be found in `package.json`, but we recommend that you install a TSLint plugin for your editor.
+Scripts for running TSLint can be found in `package.json`.
+We however recommend that you install a TSLint plugin for your editor.
 It can be useful to enable "fix on save"-functionality such that simple errors are fixed automatically.

 **Useful resources:**
 - [TSLint extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).